h2oai/wave/website/docs/architecture.md

 ```

-The language driver can be used by two kinds of Python programs: *Q apps* and *Q scripts*.
+The language driver can be used by two kinds of Python programs: *Wave apps* and *Wave scripts*.
-- [Q apps](apps.md) are interactive programs that can update content and respond to user actions.
+- [Wave apps](apps.md) are interactive programs that can update content and respond to user actions.
-- [Q scripts](scripts.md) are simpler, non-interactive (batch) programs: they can update content, but not respond to user actions.
+- [Wave scripts](scripts.md) are simpler, non-interactive (batch) programs: they can update content, but not respond to user actions.

 Q apps sport a websocket server under the hood.
 When a Q app is launched, it announces its existence to the Q server, and the Q server establishes a *relay* with the Q app.
 When a browser tries to connect to an app, the Q server acts as a hub, relaying information back and forth between the browser and the app.